 Connecting a monitor to the video or VGA port of the T-DAR controller allows viewing of the input/output status of the system.
-Use the input/output status screen during installation, for troubleshooting.
+This is a helpful feature for troubleshooting.
+Use the input/output status during the T-DAR installation.
 Switch the video mode in the user interface to display the input/output screen (shown below).
 To switch the video mode, connect with the user interface and open the "Monitor" tab.
 In the "Monitor" tab, under "Display Demo", select the option "I/O Display".
-If nothing is showing on the monitor, reboot the T-DAR controller with the monitor plugged in to the video port.
+If nothing shows on the monitor, reboot the T-DAR controller with the monitor turned on and plugged in to the video output port.